 - Colorado was the only state to introduce an AC-to-Heat Pump (AC2HP) bill this session.
 Though the original bill did not pass, there will be a study on AC2HP feasibility in the state.

 - Eleven states proposed bills to protect consumers from the harmful effects of methane pollution and a lack of energy service during extreme weather.
-CA was the first to pass a gas stove warning label bill.
+CA was the first to pass a gas stove warning label bill but was vetoed by the Governor.
 IL, ME, and VA were all able to pass legislation to protect against utility disconnections during extreme weather.

 Tableau Dashboard Overview